isabellatea/TShirtStore/README.md

 # T-Shirt Store Website
 Practice Project to create a T-Shirt Store.

+## Summary
 Provided are bare bones setup of HTML/CSS/JS(jQuery) files.
-Follow the challenges list to practice various HTML/CSS/JS(jQuery) skills.
-After which, customize the styling to any way you choose!
-Be creative and put your spin on it :)
+Follow the **Challenges** list to practice your web development skills.
+After which, be creative and put your own spin on the styling! :)

 ## Directory
 - **index.html** - homepage